liangtelkamp/borda_app/README.md

 # Election Results Calculator Borda Count

-This Streamlit app is designed to help users calculate election results using two different voting systems: Borda Count and Plurality Rule.
+This Streamlit app is designed to help users calculate election results using two different voting systems: Borda Count.
 It also includes functionality to check for the presence of a Condorcet loser among the candidates.

 ## Features